ADT vs. Ring Alarm: Comparing Old vs. New

 - Ring Floodlight Cam

 Ring also remains great at making doorbell cameras, as you can see in our Ring video doorbell review.
-The doorbell cameras let you speak to your guests through your smartphone, and help protect your packages from porch pirates.
+While testing it, we could speak to our guests through our smartphone.
+We used that feature to spook away a porch pirate once while we were at work.

-The cameras use the same app as the security system, which means if you receive an alert from Ring Alarm, you can conveniently check your home through the eyes of Ring’s cameras and doorbells.
+The cameras use the same app as the security system, which means when we received an alert from one of our Ring Alarm sensors, we could immediately check the live feed of the closest camera.

 Who’s the Winner?